-- Temporary accommodation the Council saw a shortfall in housing benefit subsidy in 2020/21 of £574k of which £443k related to unrecoverable Temporary Accommodation costs.
+- Temporary accommodation The Council is unable to fully recover from central government the costs relating to the housing benefit subsidy relating to temporary accommodation.
 The Council is currently acquiring local properties to use directly to help manage the cost of this provision.
-This cost is however still increasing year on year at an alarming rate and will be closely monitored during the next financial year as the impact of COVID will undoubtedly cause this cost to increase further. - 10.2 The Council does however have a number of work streams in place to help address these risks and also has a healthy reserve position to support in the short to medium term. - 10.3 The disclosures required for the financial year ending 31 March 2021 in relation to the Council's pension scheme are on pages 56 to 62 and show a Net Pension Liability of £57.99m as at 31 March 2021 (£43.6m at 31 March 2020).
+This cost is increasing year on year and placing a pressure on our budgets. we will continue to monitor the situation, however as a demand led service this is outside of our control. - 10.2 The Council does however have a number of work streams in place to help address these risks and also has a healthy reserve position to support in the short to medium term. - 10.3 The disclosures required for the financial year ending 31 March 2022 in relation to the Council's pension scheme are detailed in Note 24 and show a Net Pension Liability of £49.5m as at 31 March 2022 (£58.0m at 31 March 2021).
 The liabilities show the underlying commitments that the Council has in the long run to pay retirement benefits.
 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy.
 At present the deficit on the scheme would be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.